 2009 Big Sky Conference Coach of the Year: Dec.
 3, 2009

-Lyndsey Oates (Benson) was hired as Northern Colorado’s fourth head women’s volleyball coach on August 8, 2005 -- just three days prior to the start of that season’s fall camp.
+Lyndsey Oates was hired as Northern Colorado’s fourth head women’s volleyball coach on Aug.
+8, 2005 — just three days prior to the start of that season’s fall camp.
 She had served the previous two seasons as a Bears assistant coach.

-Oates , the 2009 and 2011 Big Sky Conference Coach of the Year, has coached 16 players to All-Big Sky Conference recognition at Northern Colorado, including leading seven players to All-Big Sky First Team honors and leading Kelley Arnold to the Big Sky Conference MVP award in 2011.
+Oates, the 2009 and 2011 Big Sky Conference Coach of the Year, has coached 19 players to All-Big Sky Conference recognition at Northern Colorado, including leading eight players to All-Big Sky First Team honors and leading Kelley Arnold to the Big Sky Conference MVP award in 2011.

-Oates and her coaching staff also led the Bears on an 11-day, four-match exhibition tour through Eastern China in May 2008 -- the first such overseas trip for any of Northern Colorado’s 19 varsity athletic programs -- and in spring 2012 have plans for a team trip to Nicaragua.
+Oates and her coaching staff also led the Bears on an 11-day, four-match exhibition tour through Eastern China in May 2008 — the first such overseas trip for any of Northern Colorado’s 19 varsity athletic programs — and in spring 2012 traveled to Nicaragua.

-Oates’ Northern Colorado teams have shown steady growth in each of her seven seasons as head coach in Greeley, with highwater marks coming almost yearly, including in 2009, 2010 and 2011.
+Oates’ Northern Colorado teams have shown steady growth in each of her seasons as head coach in Greeley as the program has become a perennial force in the Big Sky.

 The Bears saw their successful 2011 season end with their second trip to the NCAA Tournament in three seasons.